Mastering Text-to-Image Diffusion: Recaptioning, Planning, and Generating with Multimodal LLMs: Experiments

 \paragraph{Hierarchical Regional Diffusion} We can extend our regional diffusion to a hierarchical format by splitting certain subregion to smaller subregions.
 As illustrated in \cref{pic-RPG-hierarchical}, when we increase the hierarchies of our region split, RPG can achieve a significant improvement in text-to-image generation.
 This promising result reveals that our complementary regional diffusion provides a new perspective for handling complex generation tasks and has the potential to generate arbitrarily compositional images.

-\paragraph{Generalizing to Different Diffusion Backbones} Our RPG framework is of great generalization ability, and can be easily generalized to different diffusion backbones.
-As presented in \cref{pic-RPG-generalization}, with Stable Diffusion v2.1 \citep{rombach2022high} and recent SOTA model ConPreDiff \citep{yang2023improving}, RPG exhibits different performances and better diffusion backbone can generate the images better aligning with the textual semantics (e.g., "dwarfs").
+\paragraph{Generalizing to Various LLMs and Diffusion Backbones} Our RPG framework is of great generalization ability, and can be easily generalized to various (M)LLM architectures (in \cref{pic-RPG-generalization-llm}) and diffusion backbones (in \cref{pic-RPG-generalization}).
+We observe that both LLM and diffusion architectures can influence the generation results.
 We also generalize RPG to ControlNet \citep{zhang2023adding} for incorporating more conditional modalities.
 As demonstrated in \cref{pic-RPG-qualitative-controlnet}, our RPG can significantly improve the composibility of original ControlNet in both image fidelity and textual semantic alignment.